om-tita/Tech-Challenge-Agni-AI/aiTextSummarizer/README.md

 - **Language**: Python

 ## Installation
 To run this application, you need to have Python installed.
-You can install the required packages using the following command:
+You can install the required dependencies using the following command:

 ```bash
 pip install -r requirements.txt